NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Network Flow Graph Neural Networks

 \subsection{Network Flow Graph Autoencoder}

-For unsupervised anomaly detection, autoencoder models have been reported to perform well in practice \citep{chalapathy2019deep}.
+For unsupervised anomaly detection, autoencoder models often perform well in practice \citep{chalapathy2019deep}.
 In general, an autoencoder consists of two neural network modules.
 While an encoder learns compact and expressive representations of the model inputs, a decoder is supposed to reconstruct the original inputs from their learned representations.
 If the model is trained with exclusively or mostly normal data, the reconstruction loss can be interpreted as an anomaly score, where instances incurring a larger reconstruction loss are considered more anomalous.

 We propose a graph autoencoder model where our representation learning module acts as an encoder.
 The latent node representations $H^{(1)}$ are then used to reconstruct the original edge feature vectors of the graph using a decoder, which is a mirrored version of the encoder:

 If the encoder uses only a single layer, the first layer of the decoder (Equation \ref{eq:dec_e1}--\ref{eq:dec_h1}) is dropped and the node embeddings $H^{(0)}$ are used as input instead.
 The model parameters are optimized w.r.t. a reconstruction loss